 Move the Self-Propelled Mower Side by Side

-Moving upward in the vertical direction with the walk-behind mower can lead it to roll back on the user.
+Moving upward in the vertical direction with the self-propelled mower can lead it to roll back on the user.
 This can be very serious and even result in life-threatening accidents.
 Similarly, when you move it downwards, you may lose control over its speed and it can run down the slope.
 It will not injure you but may end up in collision damage.

 Pushing the mower sideways will give you greater control over the machine reducing the chances of topping over.